mattpopovich/mattpopovich.com/_posts/2023-09-05-moving-plex-from-mac-to-synology-nas.md

       - /volume1/docker/plex/data:/data:ro
 ```
 {: file='plex-docker-compose.yaml'}
 > Here, I am mounting the `data` directory as `ro` = *read only*.
-This is some additional security to ensure Plex doesn't go rogue and delete anything. *However*, if you're trying to record live TV or have Plex write anything to the data folder, you will want to remove the `:ro`, as Plex won't have permissions to save anything if the folder is *read only*.
+This is some additional security to ensure Plex doesn't go rogue and delete anything. *However*, if you're going to record live TV or have Plex write anything to the data folder, you will want to remove the `:ro`, as Plex won't have permissions to save anything if the folder is *read only*.
 {: .prompt-info }

 To run the docker container using docker compose: